cbinsights/form-design-system/contributing/principles.md

 ### JS-in-JS, CSS-in-CSS
 In FDS, we have opted for keeping styling as close to native web standards as possible.
 We do not use any CSS-in-JS libraries.
-We do not use CSS preprocessors.
-CSS is written based on the latest CSS standards (with help from PostCSS for polyfills and vendor sugar).
+We do not use any special superset syntax like Less or Sass.
+CSS is written "vanilla", based on the latest CSS standards.
+PostCSS handles polyfills and vendor prefixing.